Jessica is the wife of a CCA. She researched for hours on end to find the best gear for a newbie and now he is ready for

 Welcome to USPS and to one of the most under-appreciated jobs available!
 You will brave blistering heat, whipping winds, torrential downpours, and freezing cold.
 You will carry thirty or more pounds on one shoulder for hours on end.
 You will learn that not all dogs are friendly and how to spot a stray from a mile away.
-You'll do all that on $16 per hour!
+You'll do all that for $16 an hour!

 It's not all bad, though!
 You will get several hours of exercise per day, increasing your endurance and building muscle.
 You will learn how to intuitively navigate strange neighborhoods.
 Your ability to multitask will vastly improve.
 You may have a great sense of pride in your job, knowing that hundreds of people depend on you six days a week.